nuriel77/iri-playbook/docs/installation.rst

 Installation
 ************

+If you have little to no experience with Linux, I recommend you use the :ref:`getting_started_quickly`.

 To prepare for running the automated "playbook" from this repository you require some basic packages.
 First, it is always a good practice to check for updates on the server.